 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical attention if you get some of the side effects.

-Do not be alarmed by the following lists of side effects.
+You may need medical treatment if you get some side effects.
+Do not be alarmed by this list of possible side effects.
 You may not experience any of them.